rabbitmq/workloads/resource-churning/README.md

 ## Producing Queue churning

 Run the following script to produce **2 concurrent queue churners**.
-Each concurrent churner will create 10 queues, publish/consume messages to it for **10 seconds**, and delete the queues **10 times**.
+Each concurrent queue churner will create 10 queues, publish/consume messages to it for **10 seconds**, and delete the queues afterwards.
+And it will do it **10 times**.
 The script terminates with the message `All queue churners completed!` when the 2 concurrent queue churners have both terminated.
 ```
 ./queue_churners 2
 ```